Javascript is not enabled.

 Nursing Home Staffing

 Turnover in the nursing home industry is high.
-Nationally, nursing staff averaged 48% turnover over the last year (with a high of 61% in Vermont and a low of 33% in Hawaii).
-Turnover is significant among administrators as well, with an average of about 0.6 departures per facility in the last year (Missouri, Oklahoma, and Oregon and had the highest rate of administrator departures at 0.8 per facility).
+Nationally, nursing staff averaged 47% turnover over the last year (with a high of 62% in Vermont and a low of 33% in Hawaii).
+Turnover is significant among administrators as well, with an average of about 0.5 departures per facility in the last year).

 Quality Measures

-Approximately 15% of long-stay nursing home residents (stays longer than 100 days) received an antipsychotic medication (state range 7% in Washington DC to 24% in South Dakota), and 1.6% of short-stay residents (100 day stays or shorter) received an antipsychotic medication for the first time (state range from 0.6% in Alaska to 3.3% in Louisiana).
+Approximately 15% of long-stay nursing home residents (stays longer than 100 days) received an antipsychotic medication (state range 7% in Washington DC to 24% in South Dakota), and 1.6% of short-stay residents (100 day stays or shorter) received an antipsychotic medication for the first time (state range from 0.6% in Alaska to 3.2% in Louisiana).
 Antipsychotics can have dangerous side effects in the older population and are often used inappropriately.
-Additionally, 6% of residents had pressure ulcers (state range from 4% in Hawaii to 8% in Washington DC).
+Additionally, 5.4% of residents had pressure ulcers (state range from less than 4% in Hawaii and Idaho to more than 8% in Washington DC).
 Pressure ulcers are often associated with poor care and inadequate staffing.

 This Dashboard draws from three main sources of data.
 These are CDC NHSN Nursing Home Data Dashboard (for respiratory diseases and vaccination rates) and two CMS data files on the topic of nursing homes including rehab services: the state averages file (for staffing levels, staff turnover, and quality measures) and the provider info file (for facility characteristics).